 Short term defensive abilities.

 Maintenance: Balance your use of Ironskin and Purifying Brew to keep damage intake manageable.
-Keep Ironskin Brew active as much as possible, while saving one or two brew charges for Purifying Brew should Stagger ever reach moderate or high.
+Keep Ironskin Brew active most of the time, while saving one or two brew charges for Purifying Brew.
+Keep an eye on your average Stagger, and Purify when you spike above that average.
 A good ratio to aim for is two Ironskin Brews to one Purifying Brew.

 Before a big attack: Prioritize Ironskin Brew to smooth that damage out, though ideally you should save two brew charges so that you can follow up with a Purifying Brew.